-The 2017 project sites are still being finalized.
-A complete list will be posted soon!
+The 2018 project sites are still being finalized.
+A complete list will be posted in January!

 Each 3 – 4 hour volunteer event at a site you select includes water, supplies and guidance.
 The participation fee also includes a donation.
 Lunch can be added for an additional cost.

 (Contact ESNJ to arrange for larger groups and pricing)

 The following projects have been developed exclusively for the April 27, Green Day Challenge.
 All sites are hosted by a registered 501(c)3 organization that is affiliated with EarthShare New Jersey.

 Assist in trail maintenance and invasive plant removal at a 150 acre nature facility.
 There are no special skills required except care and concern for our natural surroundings.
 Help to improve the trail system and restore an old growth woodland.

 Volunteers are needed to assist in trail maintenance, invasive plant removal, and or native planting at our 150 acre facility.
 There are no special skills required and welcome the assistance to improve our trail system and/or planting areas!

 This 14 acre sanctuary maintains over 1 mile of public walking trails that require regular cleaning and maintenance to keep them safe and accessible.
 This project includes re-blazing the trails, checking and replacing the liner branches alongside the trails, and clearing summer growth.
 Some of these trails are handicapped accessible nature trail that are used by students and visitors in wheelchairs and mobility aids.
 All equipment provided.